 The interest rate risk refers to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As at June 30, 2023 the Company has minimal exposure to interest rate risk.
+As at June 30, 2024 the Company has minimal exposure to interest rate risk other than as outlined in Note 3iii in the unaudited condensed interim consolidated financial statements.